5 Ways to Raise Your GRE Scores

 5. Take full length practice GRE tests

 In addition to individual practice problems, you’ll need to dedicate a few days to taking full-length GRE practice tests.
-(Try out these free GRE practice test resources to find all the practice tests you’ll need to increase your GRE score.)
+(Try out these GRE practice test resources to find all the practice tests you’ll need to increase your GRE score.)

 Taking full length exams is crucial because you’ll need to develop your stamina to do well on the actual GRE.
 If you tire after an hour of practice problems, you’re not going to get your target GRE score.
 Additionally, you’ll build confidence with each practice test you take, and that confidence can help guide you to a higher GRE score on test day.